NREL/SLiDE/docs/src/man/data.md

+# Data

 # blueNOTE Data Set

-This is the SLiDE version of the blueNOTE data and build streams.
+This is the SLiDE version of the blueNOTE dataset developed by the [Wisconsin National Data Consortium (WiNDC)](https://windc.wisc.edu).
+The SLiDE datastream is built on the groundwork laid by Thomas F. Rutherford, Andrew Schreiber, Gökçe Akin-Olçum, and Christoph Böhringer.

-The data necessary to execute the SLiDE datastream is stored in the following structure:
+The data necessary to execute the SLiDE buildstream is stored in the following structure:

 ```
 data/
 ├── coremaps/
-└── datasources/
+└── coremaps/
-└── readfiles/
+└── input/
 ```

-**`coremaps`** contains .csv files that standardize DataFrame values for consistency.
-For example, `regions.csv` maps `CO, Colo., Colorado, COLORADO, colorado -> co`.
-Many files are from the WiNDC Data Stream, but some have been edited for simplicity.

-**`datasources`** stores the original input data.
-This must be downloaded from the WiNDC Data Stream [datasources.zip](https://windc.wisc.edu/datasources.zip) file.
-This includes:
+# Data Sources

+The blueNOTE dataset is compiled of the following data:

 * Bureau of Economic Analysis
     * Supply and Use Tables ([BEA](https://www.bea.gov/industry/io_annual.htm))
     * Gross State Product ([GSP](https://www.bea.gov/newsreleases/regional/gdp_state/qgsp_newsrelease.htm))